 The latitude and longitude scales have distortion at the poles, which is a particular issue for the regions of interest in the CryoTEMPO-EOLIS operational products.
 Polar Stereographic coordinates have been chosen for the Greenland and Antarctica products, as these are commonly used in the community.
-For the mountain regions, those which fall within the polar regions also use Polar Stereographic coordinates.
-Areas out with the polar regions, where distortion is not an issue, are projected in latitude and longitude.
+For the Glacier regions, those within the polar regions also use Polar Stereographic coordinates.
+Areas outside the polar regions, where distortion is not an issue, are projected in latitude and longitude.
 Polar coordinates are consistent in terms of area and can be used in distance calculations.
 The GDAL library is used to do the conversions using the proj4 code applied to the following regions: